Anti-Trump Protester Sets Himself On Fire Outside Trump International Hotel In Washington D.C. [Video]

 An anti-Trump protester set himself on fire outside Trump International Hotel in Washington D.C. on Tuesday night.
 Staff inside the hotel reportedly called police and the fire department after the man set himself on fire shortly before 9:30 p.m.

 The man reportedly surrendered to police.
-He suffered non-life threatening third-degree burns, according to officers who took him to the hospital.
+He suffered non-life threatening, third-degree burns, according to officers who took him to the hospital.
 Police authorities confirmed that they were called to the scene by persons reporting a man “in distress.”

 Police also said they did not arrest the man, according to the Washington Post.